hanyang1999/hanyang1999.github.io/_news/announcement_6.md

 related_posts: false
 ---

-My internship project at Capital One, [RainbowPO](https://arxiv.org/pdf/2410.04203), is available on arxiv!
+Had a great summer at Capital One!
+My internship project, [RainbowPO](https://arxiv.org/pdf/2410.04203), is also now available on arxiv!